airshipit/shipyard/docs/source/client-user-guide.rst

   (Ubuntu 16.04) image.
 Airship is deployed; See :ref:`shipyard_deployment_guide`

   At this point, Airship is ready for use.
-This is the when the Shipyard API is available for use.
+This is when the Shipyard API is available for use.

 Load Configuration Documents
   A user, deployment engineer, or automation -- i.e. the operator interacts